-“I don't think so,” said Stefan from the Godots.
-"We are very small, in Germany we are known a lot more than in America and all we can do is put all our heart and soul into our work in order to get enough attention in the end."
+"I don't really think so," says Stefan from the Godots.
+“We are very small, we are known a lot more in Germany than in America and all we can do is put all our heart and soul into our work to get enough attention in the end”.
 Sometimes it works more, sometimes less.
-But: “We are constantly learning and it feels like our level has increased significantly from campaign to campaign.
-We try to keep that up ”.
+But: “We are constantly learning and it feels like our level has improved significantly from campaign to campaign.
+We're trying to keep that up."

-Corona was also a topic for Godot Games, but there is even a positive aspect that can be emphasized.
-“Thanks to Corona, we were able to play a lot of small rounds and thus managed the game particularly well with three and four players,” explains Stefan Godot.
-That is exactly what is almost unthinkable in a game from the deduction genre.
+Corona was also an issue for Godot Games, but there is even a positive aspect that can be highlighted.
+"Thanks to Corona, we were able to play a lot of small rounds and were able to play the game particularly well with three and four players," explains Stefan Godot.
+This is exactly what is almost unthinkable in a game from the deduction genre.
 "That helped a lot."
-At the same time, there were still many restrictions in times of pandemic that Godot Games was confronted with: “We were unable to keep many of the scheduled appointments and a lot has failed, which we were extremely excited about.
-Hopefully everything can be made up for soon when the world looks a little better again. "
+At the same time, there were still many restrictions in the pandemic times that Godot Games was confronted with: "We were unable to keep many of the planned appointments and a lot of things were canceled, which we were extremely looking forward to.
+Hopefully everything can be caught up on when the world looks a little better again.”

-So now it is clear that Human Punishment: The Beginning also works in smaller game rounds.
-“The biggest challenge was to make all the player numbers strong and to balance all teams perfectly,” explains the chief design godot.
-It took a long time, but now they are extremely satisfied with the result.
-Stefan Godot sums up: “The teams all play differently, also always differently with each character and you almost always have a photo finish between two or three teams.
+So now it's clear that Human Punishment: The Beginning also works in smaller game rounds.
+"The biggest challenge was to make all player counts strong and to balance all teams perfectly," explains the chief design Godot.
+It took a long time, but we are now extremely satisfied with the result.
+Stefan Godot sums it up: “The teams all play differently, also with each character also always differently and you almost always have a photo finish between two or three teams.

 How did the idea of developing board games of all things come about?

-It is no coincidence that the makers, as a small publisher, use a crowdfunding platform like Kickstarter of all places.
-However, there is currently criticism when it comes to “crowd financing”.
+It is no coincidence that the makers, as a small publisher, resort to a crowdfunding platform like Kickstarter.
+However, there is currently criticism when it comes to "swarm financing".
 The three Godots also see the development:

 According to Godot, satisfaction is based on three pillars: This is only possible through delivery to Backer, the best price and exclusive material.
 At Godot Games, the latter usually only refers to quality enhancements, but not to exclusive and later missing game elements.

 Kickstarter is a great platform, "it enables us to implement our dreams and ideas and brings them to our target group," says Stefan Godot.
 It is always important to see whether the campaign is justified.
-There is a reason for this: “Even a small idea ultimately costs a lot of money in production and cannot be managed by everyone privately.
-As long as you support the right ones, the right spirit lives on! ”, The designer turns to the community.
+There is a reason for this: "Even a small idea costs a lot of money in the end in production and cannot be managed by everyone privately.
+As long as you support the right ones, the right spirit lives on!” the designer addresses the community.

 It starts on January 25th Crowdfunding for Human Punishment: The Beginning on Kickstarter.
-The pledge costs 55 or 90 euros (“All-in with poker chips”, fans are probably shouting now).
-Given the community's positive attitude towards the game, it is certain that the campaign will be a success.
-So it's not about whether Godot Games reaches the crowdfunding goal, but how much the board game is going through the roof.
-And with a target of just 25.000 euros, one thing is already clear: the thing went fast!
-Supporters don't have to wait long after the campaign.
-The semi-cooperative board game should be delivered as early as September 2021.
+The Pledge costs 55 or 90 euros (“All-in with poker chips”, fans are probably screaming now).
+Given the positive attitude of the community towards the game, the campaign will be a success.
+So it's not about whether Godot Games reaches the crowdfunding goal, but how much the board game goes through the roof.
+And with a target of only 25.000 euros, one thing is already certain: the thing went fast!
+Supporters don't have to wait long after the campaign either.
+The semi-cooperative board game is scheduled to be delivered as early as September 2021.

 |Godot Games Human Punishment - Social Deduction 2.0 (German) *||Buy|